 Old Town Chinatown

 Portland’s historic Old Town Chinatown district is the symbolic heart of the earliest Chinese community in the greater Portland area.
-South of the Broadway Bridge and behind the Chinatown Gate, this neighborhood is rich in history.
+South of the Broadway Bridge and behind the Chinatown Gates, this neighborhood is rich in history.

 The district’s streets are decorated with 57 ornamental street lights, painted red and gold to signify good luck and prosperity.
 The “Underground Portland” walking tour from Portland Walking Tours lets visitors explore the hidden history of the Old Town Chinatown neighborhood.
-This tour includes a glimpse into the legendary “Shanghai Tunnels” hidden below the streets of Chinatown.

 Today, relatively few Chinese businesses remain in Old Town Chinatown, but the district is still home to most of the city’s Chinese associations or tongs, Lan Su Chinese Garden and the Chinatown Gateway, and it hosts regular cultural events.